 Well this has been a long time coming.
-When we remodeled our master bedroom for the One Room Challenge, I was bound and determined I was going to include a farmhouse style DIY faux fireplace and mantel.
+When we remodeled our master bedroom for the One Room Challenge, I was bound and determined I was going to include a faux farmhouse style fireplace and mantel.
 Now, if we had all the money in the world, we would have build a real deal fireplace with real brick, a real wood burning stove, and all the farmhouse goodness we could muster.

 Alas, we are not made of money, actually, our money tree, that seemed to be doing okay the last few years, shriveled up and died!
 So, since all those elaborate steps were out of the question, I needed to come up with some other idea for how to create this cozy space in our bedroom.
 Not only did I want it to look cozy, I wanted it to be functional, with a freestanding fireplace that actually let off heat.
 You see we have very frigid winters, and I am a hater of forced heat.
 I cannot stand having the furnace on.